quangphuc789/hugo/content/post/javascript-best-practices.md

 +++

-All these practices are within my personal knowledge & experience, with references at the bottom of the page.
+All these practices are within my personal experience & references at the bottom of the page.

 ![image](https://i.stack.imgur.com/Mmww2.png)